 At Reliant Pest Management, we help homeowners across Texas with expert termite control and pest control.
 Whether you’ve seen alates near your windows or found damaged wood near your deck, our trained team knows how to handle it.

-We identify the exact species of termites causing the problem and use the right termite treatment for your home.
+We identify the exact species of termites causing the problem and use the proper termite treatment for your home.
 You’ll get same-day service, clear reports, and even a video showing what we found and what we fixed.